OptimalDesignLab/meshcreate/Readme.md

   Geometric entities are number from 0 to n, starting from the bottom left corner, going counter-clockwise

+### 3D:
+  The geometric faces are classified as follows: xy plane at zmin: 0 xz plane at ymin: 1 yz plane at xmax: 2 xz plane at ymax: 3 yz plane at ymin: 4 xy plane at zmax: 5

+  TODO: add vertex and edge
 ## Periodic Meshes
   Periodic mesh can be created by setting the boolean variable *periodic near the top of each source file.
 Do not directly set the fields of the